 The Darkwood frames Bethel and is a place of fear for the community.
 Immanuelle is warned never to enter The Darkwood.
 It was part of the demise of her mother.

-After Daniel was burned as a form of purging for his sins, Mariam was forgiven by the prophet since they were betrothed but then she tried to slit his throat with his holy dagger.
+After Daniel was burned as a form of purging for his sins, Mariam was forgiven by the prophet since they were betrothed, but then she tried to slit his throat with his holy dagger.
 He foiled her attack and she fled to the Darkwood.
 She returned months later to give birth to her baby.
 While she gave birth, her father had a stroke that almost killed him.
-While Mariam died, he lost his Gift but he remained alive and crippled.
+When Mariam died, he lost his Gift, but he remained alive and crippled.

 Immanuelle is a shepherdess.
 She takes care of the sheep for her family with occasional help from a farmer, Josiah.
 Immanuelle only has one friend, Leah.
 At their final Sabbath fellowship by the river, as girls, Leah tells her that she will marry the Prophet.
 During that same gathering, Judith, one of the Prophet’s wives, asks Immanuelle if she has a Gift.
 In response, Immanuelle jokes about dancing with witches, and that catches Ezra’s attention.
 He finds her response amusing.
 Ezra is the heir of the prophet, and this special status makes him the youngest of the apostles.

 Immanuelle’s only friend, Leah, gets betrothed and married to The Prophet.
 Immanuelle is uncomfortable with the way The Prophet’s eyes follow her.
 She feels and sees him watching her, and it feels like a violation.